Mathew Chandrankunnel

-Prof. Dr. Mathew Chandrankunnel CMI (born 26 April 1958) is a professor of philosophy of science at Dharmaram Vidya Kshetram and Christ University, both in Bangalore, India.
+Mathew Chandrankunnel (born 26 April 1958) is a professor of philosophy of science at Dharmaram Vidya Kshetram and Christ University, both in Bangalore, India.

 He is the author of several books including "Philosophy of Quantum mechanics" and "Ascent to Truth: The Physics, philosophy and Religion of Galileo Galilei".

 He is a scientist, philosopher and theologian.

 Birth and Education

 Prof. Dr. Mathew Chandrankunnel CMI was born on 26 April 1958.

 He was ordained a priest in the Syro-Malabar Catholic Church on 5 May 1987, and is in the Carmelites of Mary Immaculate Congregation, Province of Kottayam.

 He went to Telangana in Andhra Pradesh in the early 1990s, living with the Naxalites and trying to understand their movement.

 Chandrankunnel studied physics and philosophy in several Indian universities.

 In 1998 he earned a PhD in Philosophy of Science from the University of Leuven in Belgium.

 He worked under Aage Bohr, Carl Friedrich von Weizsäcker and Ilya Prigogine in developing his thesis, which compared the interpretations of Niels Bohr and of David Bohm.

 He did post-doctoral research at the Harvard–Smithsonian Center for Astrophysics, and lectured at the State University of New York.

 In July 2000 he won the Science and Religion Course Award from the Centre for Theology and Natural Sciences in Berkeley, California for his contribution: "Search for Unity and Interconnectedness: Meeting Point between Science and Religion".